The Brand Blueprint: Creative Brief Builder

 If they have decision-making power over the final logo, yes.
 But don't complete it by committee.
 One person should own the questionnaire and gather input from stakeholders beforehand.
 Too many cooks spoil the broth, and too many opinions spoil the brief.

 Unless your businesses share the same audience, positioning, and personality, which they don't, then yes, you need separate questionnaires; each brand deserves its strategic foundation.
-Shortcuts here lead to logos that look related but don't serve their specific purpose.
+Shortcuts here lead to logos that appear related but fail to serve their specific purpose.